HwWobbe/hello-world/README.md

 <hr>
 <h2> About me ...</h2>

-* Status: Traveling wit limited internet access for the rest of this month.
+* Status: Returned from a two week trip with limited internet access.
 * ... ( removed to https://github.com/HwWobbe/hello-world/wiki )